sumit-k-aggarwal/user-activity/README.md

 # User Activity Service

 A Service/Application to get "Last Seen" Time for applications like WhatsApp.
 Currently this is a run once Spring Boot application which expects first argument as Input Date Time a mandatory input and an optional data format.
+Application uses JEP for evaluating expressions and uses application.yaml for configuring these rules.

 Assumptions:

     If input dateformat is not specified, application assumes dateFormat as yyyyMMddHHmm

     Input datetime is expected to be in the format of defined date format.

+    It require some more work to handle timezone properly.

 Sample Command to Run application as: